ronymc30/GettingCleanData/Codebook.md

 4. Set the column names of the merged_set to feature names; also assign column names to subject and activity
 5. Subset the merged_set to keep only those columns whose features contain the "mean" or "std" keywords
 6. Transform the activity column into a factor with levels and labels specified in activity_labels.txt
+7. Aggregate rows by (subject, activity) and compute the mean of the grouped rows
-7. Output the tidied data to "tidy.csv"
+8. Output the tidied data to "tidy.csv"